FlowFuse/website/src/blog/2024/09/how-to-build-automate-devops-pipelines-node-red-deployments.md

    - node red devops pipeline
 ---

-When deploying a critical application flow update in your manufacturing or automotive facility, it is important to include various stages of testing and validation.
-The smallest errors can lead to a floor crash or a production halt.
-In such industries, having a quick and reliable deployment process is essential for maintaining efficiency and safety.
+When deploying a critical application flow update in your manufacturing or automotive process, it is important to perform testing and validation.
+The smallest errors can lead to a production outage.
+In such cases, having a quick and reliable deployment process is essential for maximising uptime and minimising downtime.
 <!--more-->
 For developers using Node-RED, setting up a comprehensive DevOps pipeline can make all the difference.
 In this blog, we’ll explore how to build and automate DevOps pipelines specifically for Node-RED deployments.
 You’ll discover practical tips and tools to streamline your process, ensuring your applications are always ready to support your operations.

 ## What Exactly is a DevOps Pipeline?

-A DevOps pipeline is an automated process that helps developers move their code from development to production smoothly.
+A DevOps pipeline is an process that helps developers move their code from development to production smoothly.
 In a pipeline, each step depends on the one before it, ensuring every update is properly tested and ready for use.
-The main stages are:
+The most common stages of a pipeline are:

 1. **Development:** This is where developers build and test their application.
 Testing ensures that basic issues are caught early.
 2. **Staging/Testing:** In this stage, the code is deployed to a staging environment that closely mimics the live system.
 Here, the application is tested in real-world conditions to catch any remaining bugs or issues.